Paola596/generador_de_dominios/README.md

 ## Troubleshooting

-### I don't see my changes...
+### I don"t see my changes...

-Everytime you change any file inside the `./src` folder the website public URL will automatically refresh the changes (it's a process called hot deploy)
+Everytime you change any file inside the `./src` folder the website public URL will automatically refresh the changes (it"s a process called hot deploy)
 Remember also to refresh cleaning the cache (command+shift+r on mac, control+shift+r on pc & linux)

 ### How do I include more images on my project?